HomePage Path

 SH 602-720 Caernarfonshire Wales

-Penrhyn Castle Penrhyn Castle was originally a medieval fortified manor house, founded by Ednyfed Fychan.
+Penrhyn Castle Penrhyn Castle was originally a medieval defensible manor house, founded by Ednyfed Fychan.
 In 1438, Ioan ap Gruffudd was granted licence to crenellate and he founded the stone castle, when adding a tower house.
 Sited at the angle of a square courtyard, it defend the gateway, chapel and great hall.
 Sadly only the original spiral stairs can now be seen, with the vaulted basement and other masonry being incorporated into a dramatic 19th century neo-Norman mansion, founded by George Dawkins Pennant.
-11 miles south-west is Caernarfon Castle and 5 miles east is Abergwyngregyn Castle.
+5 miles east is Pen-y-Mwd Mound and 11 miles south-west is Caernarfon Castle.

 Street Map

-Penrhyn Castle is located a mile east of Bangor, at Port Penrhyn, off Ffordd Llandegal.
+Penrhyn Castle is located in Port Penrhyn, off Ffordd Llandegal.
 14 miles south-west of Conwy, on the A55.

 There is a car park.